 WPI encourages interdisciplinary research.
-Students may apply for admission to interdisciplinary studies directly, but students interested in such options should do so with the assistance of WPI faculty, as these programs require internal sponsorship (see Interdisciplinary Doctoral Programs, pages 5 and 71).
+Students may apply for admission to interdisciplinary studies directly, but students interested in such options should do so with the assistance of WPI faculty, as these programs require internal sponsorship (see Interdisciplinary Doctoral Programs, pages 5 and 69).

-Advanced Study for Nondegree Students
+Advanced Study for Nondegree students

-Individuals with earned bachelors degrees may wish to enroll in a single course or a limited number of courses prior to applying for admission.
-When registering for courses as a nondegree student, grading may be either conventional (A,B,C) or Pass/Fail.
-Pass/Fail grading must be elected at the time of registration, and courses taken on the Pass/ Fail basis are not transferable to any master's degree program.
+Individuals with earned bachelor's degrees may wish to enroll in a single course or a limited number of courses prior to applying for admission.
+Non-degree students may choose to be graded conventionally (A, B, C), or on a pass/fail basis.
+Pass/Fail grading must be chosen at the time of registration, and courses taken on the pass/fail basis are not transferable to any master's degree program.